Mani821/neubrutal_kit/README.md

 - `shadowColor`: Color of the offset shadow (typically black)
 - `shadowOffset`: Distance the shadow is offset (creates the 3D effect)
 - `borderRadius`: Roundness of corners (typically small in neubrutalism)

+For more info, please, refer to the [showcase.dart](example/lib/showcase.dart) in the example.

 ## 🎮 Animations